Sergo2020/DIF_pytorch_official/readme.md

 #### Testing the Model

 We included extracted fingerprints of LTIMs and GAN models described in the paper.
 In both cases models were trained with 1024 samples.
-In addition, we provide 20 samples of images per each model in /data folder
+In addition, we provide 20 samples of images per each model in `/data` folder

-To reproduce the results per model run eval_dif.py and specify fingerprint directory and data directory.
+To reproduce the results per model run `eval_dif.py` and specify fingerprint directory and data directory.
 Example for Dall$\cdot$E-2 model:

 ```
 python eval_dif.py checks/dalle_2 data_root/dalle_2 0
 ```

-'data_root' refers to folder which contain sub-folders for each generative model.
+`data_root` refers to folder which contain sub-folders for each generative model.

 The expected accuracy values (%) are below: